jordanholtdev/search-weather-app/README.md

 # Weather App

 ### Introduction
-This was a training project that was a part a Net Ninja JavaScript course I completed.
-The aim of this project was to learn asynchronous functions and how to implement them in a project.
+This was a training project that was a part of a Net Ninja JavaScript course I completed.
+The aim of this project was to learn asynchronous functions and how to implement them.

 Here's a link this projects original source files from the Net Ninja: [Weather App](https://github.com/iamshaunjp/modern-javascript/tree/lesson-100)